pyeventsourcing/cookiecutter-eventsourcing/README.md

 If you don't have Poetry installed, then [install Poetry](https://python-poetry.org/docs/#installing-with-the-official-installer).

+It will help to make sure Poetry's bin directory is in your `PATH` environment variable.

+But in any case, make sure you know the path to the `poetry` executable.
+The Poetry installer tells you where it has been installed, and how to configure your shell.

+Please refer to the [Poetry docs](https://python-poetry.org/docs/) for guidance on using Poetry.

 ## Create project virtual environment

 Create a Python virtual environment for your project, either using PyCharm